Maluscat/runtime-type-check/README.md

 ## Docs
-See the [docs](https://docs.malus.zone/runtime-type-check/) for a complete overview of the library!
+See the generated [docs](https://docs.malus.zone/runtime-type-check/) for a more in-depth overview of the library.
 - [`Cond`](https://docs.malus.zone/runtime-type-check/#Cond)
 - [`RuntimeTypeCheck`](https://docs.malus.zone/runtime-type-check/#RuntimeTypeCheck)